“It doesn’t take long for everything to go wrong.”

 The Sons of Korah looked at this dismal record of failed promised ones and recognized something vital: a mere man wasn’t going to be enough to fulfill the promise.
-In order to ransom humanity from their enslavement to evil, the promised one would have to be someone who wasn’t under the curse, who wasn’t bound by the lies of the Father of Lies, Satan, that old serpent.
+To ransom humanity from their enslavement to evil, the promised one would have to be someone who wasn’t under the curse, who wasn’t bound by the lies of the Father of Lies, Satan, that old serpent.

-But in order to fulfill God’s promise, the promised one still had to be the woman’s offspring.
-In other words, he couldn’t be merely human, but he had to nonetheless still be human.
+But to fulfill God’s promise, the promised one still had to be the woman’s offspring.
+In other words, he couldn’t be merely human, but he had to be nonetheless still human.

 The Sons of Korah suggest a solution, whether they recognized it or not, in verse 15 of Psalm 49: “But God will ransom my soul from the power of Sheol, for he will receive me.”
 (ESV)

 They recognized that a mere man could not ransom another man, but they rightly discerned that only God could, and would, be able to ransom them.